vamartinezs/python_academy_2020/week3/read_save_csv_exercise/README.md

   - SaverCSV
   - InformCSV

 And the wrappers were added in order to manage the data.
+We've got the following results.

 <img src="../images/persistance.png" width="500"/>

 Finally we used InformCSV methods to get measures over the Employees population in between age and origin histograms.

+## Exercise 2
 ### In the CSV created above, create a new column called Employee ID, fill this column with an unique ID combination of two numbers.
 Tip: Create a Generator who construct this info.
 Maintain a Cache on generator to know if the generated ID is used already

 The new Column ID was filled with the ID employee generator by caching the records to avoid id's repetition